ministryofjustice/calculate-journey-variable-payments/README.md

    to recover, this can be disabled via the environment variable **IMPORT_REPORTS_BACKDATE_ENABLED** in the Helm config [here](https://github.com/ministryofjustice/calculate-journey-variable-payments/tree/main/helm_deploy).

+### Manually importing supplier journey prices in bulk

+For details on how to manually run a bulk price import for a supplier refer to the README [here](scripts/bulk_price_upload/README.md).

-### Manually importing supplier prices and reporting data
+### Manually importing reporting data

 **IMPORTANT:**